ARTICLE: Turning the Key: Oceania Clean Energy Solutions

 For example, in Victoria, the Statewide Waste and Resource Recovery Plan 2018 highlights a steady decrease in the number of licenced landfills exempt from licensing.
 One reason cited in the plan is local governments choosing to close landfills after assessing current and long-term costs.
 Victorian Government Environment Minister Lily D’Ambrosio is quoted in the same report as expecting to see up to 72 per cent of materials recovered for recycling or energy.
 Coupled with China’s ban on waste imports, the need emerges for new resource recovery solutions in Australia.

-About four years ago, Australian turnkey plant provider Oceania Clean Energy Solutions began looking at systems to deal with contamination such as asbestos and other chemicals but found greater demand in the waste to energy (WtE) landscape.
+About four years ago, Australian turnkey plant provider Oceania Clean Energy Solutions began looking at systems to deal with contamination such as asbestos and other chemicals but found greater demand in the renewable energy landscape.

 Jayson Maskell-drew, Technical Director at Oceania Clean Energy Solutions says the trigger for this demand was skyrocketing power prices in Australia.
 “Prior to the deployment of our system we looked at bringing it over and using it as a demonstration with a slow build up, but all of a sudden demand exploded,” Jayson says.